Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Lab-scale annotation error testing

-For validating the above function for human memory decay, we conducted a small-scale controlled lab study with three human annotators.
-Each participant classified an instance from an input stream into one of four classes.
-This synthetic input sequence contained instances with a random amount of irrelevant instances (noise) between ground truth annotated instances of any class, to better observe human memory decay of the class and resulting errors.
-We added between 1 to 4 irrelevant instances (picked randomly) between each of the ground truth annotated instances and they were marked as ``not\_relevant\_or\_cant\_judge''.
+The experiment used an annotation system for the annotation task defined in Section \ref{sec:4}.
+The input was a sequence of tweet instances for the Hurricane Harvey disaster.
+This synthetic input sequence contained instances with a random amount of irrelevant instances (noise) between ground truth annotated instances of any class to better observe human memory decay of the class and resulting errors.
+We added between one to four irrelevant instances (randomly selected) between each of the ground truth annotated instances, and they were marked as ``not\_relevant\_or\_cant\_judge''.
 Our data stream contained 800 instances.
-Three annotators labeled a given instance in the stream one by one, with no ability to go back.
-Once we collected the responses from the three annotators, we observe whether or not the annotators actually have memory decay effects for that class.

-Figure \ref{fig:exp_val} shows the plot of how many instances of each class were correctly identified with respect to the difference of time (in steps) between the appearance of consecutive instances of that class in the data stream.
-With the increase in time steps, the number of class instances that are correctly annotated decreases and finally, it is skewed toward 0 after a certain threshold of time steps.
-These results support the quantitative model of memory decay behavior using the hypothesized \textit{sigmoid} function.
-This motivates us to use a \textit{sigmoid} function based memory decay model to induce an error in our algorithmic simulation experiments later on, which mimic the real-world environment for a human annotation task in the stream processing systems.